chelpis/exfes/README.txt

-(1) API Arguments
+### API Arguments

 The main function "int exfes(...)" to solve MQ is declared in "exfes.h".

-  (numFixedVariables, numVariables, numEquations) are the parameters for the MQ system.
-You may use (0, 56, 48), (1, 64, 56), (9, 72, 64), (17, 80, 72).
+The tuple (numFixedVariables, numVariables, numEquations) is the parameter for the MQ system.
+For example: (0, 56, 48), (1, 64, 56), (9, 72, 64), (17, 80,
+72).

-  (startPointHigh, startPointLow) represents the start point of the solving process.
+The pair (startPointHigh, startPointLow) represents the start point of the solving process.
 You may use random numbers.

-  (coefficientsMatrix) is the pointer to the MQ system coefficients.
-Only 0 or 1 are allowed coefficients.
+The variable (coefficientsMatrix) represents the array of coefficients in the MQ system.
+Each array element must be 0 or 1.

-  (shouldAbortNow) is the pointer to a function provided by users.
+The variable (shouldAbortNow) is a function pointer provided by the user.
 The solver will call this function during the solving process, and abort if this function returns true.
-You may implement this function to check if other nodes have found a solution or not.
+User should implement this function to check if some other node or thread has already found a solution.

-  (solutionHigh, solutionLow) is the pointer to the solution buffer.
-If the solver finds a solution, the solution will be written into this buffer.
+The pair (solutionHigh, solutionLow) represents the solution buffer.
+If the solver finds a solution, the solution will be written here.

-(2) API Returning Values
+### API Returning Values

-  Returning 0 means the solver found a solution, and write the solution into the solution buffer.
+Returning 0 means the solver found a solution, and wrote the solution into the solution buffer.

 Returning -1 means the solver searched all possibilities but no solution was found.

-  Returning -2 means the solver is interrupted by the shouldAbortNow function.
+Returning -2 means the solver was interrupted by the shouldAbortNow function.

-  Returning -3 means the input parameters are invalid.
+Returning -3 means the some input parameters are invalid.

-  Returning -4 means an memory allocation failed for some reasons, and is took care by freeing unused memory.
+Returning -4 means a dynamic memory allocation failure; this rarely happens;
+the caller could retry the computation.

-(3) Directory Structure
+### Directory Structure

 Three directories are in this repository.

-  All source and header files provided for the MQ solver are under lib/.
+All source and header files for the MQ solver are under lib/.

 Examples to use the MQ solver are under sample/.

-  Long running tests for correctness and reliability are under tests/.
+Testing programs/scripts are under tests/.

-(4) How to Build
+### How to Build

 Simply "make" shall build all executables.